templesofcode/templesofcode.github.io/_posts/2017-12-18-php-read-file-lines.md

 ---
 tags: php i/o
-description: read a file, then iterae line by line
+description: read a file, then iterate line by line
 ---
 Iterate over the set of lines from a file: